-Serbia exclusive: Failed investments in HPPs and WPPs, the report5.
-January 2015. / News Serbia Energy
+Serbia exclusive: Failed investments in HPPs and WPPs, the report, News Serbia Energy

 Serbia requires serious investments in the energy sector.
 With the full opening of energy market and the electricity price increase, major investments should also be enabled.

 Draft Energy Sector Development Strategy of the Republic of Serbia for the period until 2025 with the projections until 2030, should be adopted soon.
 According to this document, the participation of the energy from renewable energy resources will have to increase, which will certainly contribute to the preservation of environmental protection.
 In addition, the Directives on the promotion of the use of energy from RES and the Third Energy Package of the European Parliament and Council Directives have been implemented into the new Draft Energy Law, the energy investment procedures have been simplified and a legal basis has been created for accessing networks with the purpose of a cross-border electricity exchange.
 The new Energy Law is aimed at eliminating the perceived problems from the practice of the old laws from 2004 and 2011 and at creating a more favourable climate, as well as at simplifying the procedure for investing in energy.
 The Law should be adopted by the end of year.

 The HPP “Great Morava“, the HPP “Ibar“, the HPP “Middle Drina“, the RHPP “Bistrica“, the RHPP “Đerdap 3“, as well as the construction of several mini hydropower plants, are among the potential projects in the Draft Energy Strategy for constructing new production capacities.
 All these projects are of strategic importance for our state and they should provide the green kilowatts that Serbia requires so as to fulfill the strict environmental conditions that the European Union sets upon its way towards the accession.